supakeen/supakeen.com-notes-source/concepts.rst

 Computers often have to wait for things and while waiting they could be doing other things.
 Asynchronous I/O lets a program ask the computer to let it know when some I/O is done.
-This means the computer can continue with more tasks it has to do.

-This has grown into an entire idiom often combined with terms such as an event loop making it complex to understand.
+This means the computer can continue with more tasks it has to do and has grown into an entire idiom often combined with terms such as an event loop making it complex to understand.

 The gist of it is that while your computer is waiting for some I/O another thing can start its work.
 When that task in turn has to wait for some I/O it